Salina Blue Jays: Salina Blue Jays 1946 to 1952

 Salina resumed Western Association play in 1946, when the newly named Salina Blue Jays rejoined the eight–team Class C level league, which was reforming after a hiatus during World War II.
 Playing as an affiliate of the Philadelphia Phillies, Salina would remain both as a Phillies affiliate and a Western Association member through 1951.
-Salina joined the Fort Smith Giants, Hutchinson Cubs, Joplin Miners, Leavenworth Braves, Muskogee Reds, St. Joseph Cardinals and Topeka Owls in the reformed 1946 Western League.
+Salina joined the Fort Smith Giants, Hutchinson Cubs, Joplin Miners, Leavenworth Braves, Muskogee Reds, St. Joseph Cardinals and Topeka Owls teams in the reformed 1946 Western League.

 In the 1946 season, playing as an affiliate of the Philadelphia Phillies, the Blue Jays finished last in the standings.
 Salina finished with a 51–77 record, placing eighth in the Western Association regular season standings.
 The manager was Edwin Ralls, as Salina finished 22.5 games behind the first place Leavenworth Braves.
 Hosting home games at Kenwood Field, Salina home season attendance was 44,050, an average of 688 per home game.
 Pitcher William Washburn of Salina led the league with 240 strikeouts.

 The Salina Blue Jays won the 1947 Western Association pennant.
 The Blue Jays placed first in the regular season with a record of 85–53, as Edwin Ralls returned as manager.
 Salina finished 2.0 games in front of the second place Topeka Owls.
 In the first round of the playoffs, the Muskogee Reds defeated the Salina three games to two.
 The 1947 home attendance was 60,369, an average of 875 per home game.

 Under manager Vance Dinges, the 1948 Blue Jays placed seventh in the Western Association, with a 58–80 regular season record.
 Salina drew 41,850 for the season and did not qualify for the postseason playoffs.